stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 * Fix the aforementioned `stacks-increase` bug.

+* Prevent stackers from contributing to two or more PoX addresses.
+In particular,
     * Add a `delegated-to` field in the `stacking-state` data map, so that the `stacking-state` entry for a PoX user will indicate the principal to which their STX are delegated (if they are using delegated stacking).

     * Add checks to the delegated stacking public functions that validate the `delegated-to` field in the Stacker's `stacking-state` map entry.

 * Set the minimum required block-commit memo bits to `0x08`.
 All block-commits after the Bitcoin block activation height must have a memo value of at least